-There are therefore two modes of catalysis for amines.
-It has been shown that when they react, they create interactions with available active hydrogen and thus activate the reagent [55].
+There are two modes of catalysis for amines.
+It has been shown that when they react, they create interactions with available active hydrogens and thus activate the reagent [55].

-The complex between isocyanate and alcohol can then be formed more easily due to the interaction between tertiary amine and alcohol (Figure 26), leading to urethane bond formation.
+A complex between the isocyanate and an alcohol can then be formed more easily due to the interaction between the tertiary amine and the alcohol (Figure 26), leading to urethane bond formation.

-Figure 26: Activation of alcohol by an amine.
+Figure 26: Activation of an alcohol by an amine during urethane formation.

-The second mode of catalysis is favored by a strong nucleophilicity induced inter alia by a light steric hindrance of the amine nitrogen.
+The second mode of the catalysis is favoured by a strong nucleophilicity induced inter alia by a light steric hindrance of the amine nitrogen.
 This can then bind to the electropositive carbon of the isocyanate and thus activate this function by increasing the partial charge of nitrogen and oxygen [56], as shown in (Figure 27).
-The alcohol can then form a complex and react more easily.
+The alcohol can then form a complex and can react more easily.

-Figure 27: activation of isocyanate by an amine.
+Figure 27: Activation of an isocyanate by an amine during urethane formation.

-High basicity favor the isocyanate - water reaction.
+High basicity favors the isocyanate - water reaction.
 In addition, the increasing number of amine groups in the molecule makes it possible to increase the catalytic activity of the catalyst and to promote in particular the activation of water.
 In the section on the theoretical and experimental methods, we will study the association of reagents in the absence of catalysts.

-1.4.5 Surfactants
+1.3.5 Surfactants

-Non-ionic surfactants are ubiquitous in the flexible polyurethane foam industry for the production of a good open-celled morphology.
+Non-ionic surfactants are ubiquitous in the flexible polyurethane foam industry for the production of a good open-cell morphology.
 Some of the functions they perform are reducing surface tension, emulsifying incompatible ingredients, promoting bubble nucleation, stabilizing the rising foam, and reducing the defoaming effect.
 Of these, the most crucial to foam production is the stabilization of the cell walls.
-The most common surfactants in use today are graft copolymers consisting of polydimethylsiloxane (Figure 28) and the groups of polyethylene oxide and propylene oxide [22][21].
-The mechanical properties of hard polyurethane foam such as air permeability and cell size, are greatly influenced by the structure of the silicone surfactant used in the formulation.
+The most common surfactants in use today are graft copolymers consisting of polydimethylsiloxane (Figure 28) and the groups of polyethylene oxide and propylene oxide [34][21].
+The mechanical properties of hard polyurethane foams such as air permeability and cell size, are greatly influenced by the structure of the silicone surfactant used in the formulation.